ali2572/halalfund/README.md

-this is a simple dockerize  api  project for laravel 11 with future and unit Model test
+this is a simple dockerize  api  project for laravel 11 with Feature and unit Model test

 for installand use